DuoMaster123/FlowersRecognition/README.md

 ## Quick start

-1. Put your unzipped Kaggle `flowers` folder into `E:/flowers` (or update `config.yaml` -> `data.root_dir` to the actual path).
+1. Put your unzipped Kaggle `flowers` folder into `E:/flowers` (or update `config.yaml` -> paste your path).
 2. (Optional) Create a virtualenv and install requirements:
    ```
    pip install -r requirements.txt
    ```
-3. Run training:
+3. Run training: Open the folder in VScode and run this command in Terminal
    ```
    python src/train.py --config config.yaml
    ```

 The script will:
 - Load images with `torchvision.datasets.ImageFolder`
 - Split train/val
-- Train a ResNet18 for a few epochs and save the best checkpoint to `models/checkpoints/`
+- Train a ResNet18 for 12 epochs then save the best checkpoint to `models/checkpoints/` and print out reports